-Watch Out for These Red Flags of a Credit Repair Scam and Avoid Companies That Display Them
+Watch Out for These Red Flags of Credit Repair Scams and Avoid Companies That Display Them

-There are a few red flags that can signal a scam when dealing with credit repair companies
+There are a few red flags that can be clear signals of a scam when you're dealing with credit repair companies

 A financial setback is devastating, especially to your credit rating.
-Repairing the damage to your credit can seem impossible.
+Repairing the damage to your credit afterwards can seem impossible.
 During these times of anxiety, it can be easy to fall victim to scammers wanting to take your money with promises of repairing your credit history.
-Before you fall victim to a credit repair scam, look out for these red flags and avoid companies that display them.
+Before you fall victim to credit repair scams, look out for these red flags and avoid companies that display them.

 Demanding payment upfront

 Unscrupulous companies want you to pay before they provide a product or service so they can take off or deliver only part of the promise.
 The Credit Repair Organizations Act prohibits any credit repair organization from either requesting or receiving a payment until after they have completed the service they have promised.
 Some companies attempt to evade this requirement by structuring monthly payment plans, but it is still illegal to pay them before they have provided the service.

 NEVER pay upfront for any credit repair services.
 If the company uses telemarketing, it is governed by the Telemarketing Sales Rule and can't request or receive any fees until it has provided a credit report to you that has been produced more than six months after the promised results.
 This helps to ensure that service you pay for is what you actually got.

 It doesn't matter who you are dealing with.
 If it sounds too good to be true, it is too good to be true.
 Unfortunately, we ignore this simple rule when we're desperate for a quick fix.